 *New time slot added at 9:00pm!
 Please note: For this 9:00pm screening, we will be joined by Dr. Jean Alupay and Meghan Holst, aquarist at the Aquarium of the Bay studying octopus stress!

 When: Tuesday, June 25th at 7:00pm (Doors at 6:30pm) and 9:00pm (Doors at 8:30pm)

 Where: PianoFight, 144 Taylor St, San Francisco, CA 94102

-Have you ever wanted to meet a real-life octopus?
-Get ready, San Antonio.
-Now’s your chance to hang out with the magnificent eight-armed dweller of the deep, the Giant Pacific Octopus!
-Join us for a private adventure at the San Antonio Aquarium with aquarist Jamie Shank from the San Antonio Aquarium and oceanographer Dr. Alberto Mestas-Nuñez from University of Texas, San Antonio as we explore the mysterious world of the deep through film, conversation, and a meet-and-greet with a friendly octopus.
+Get ready, San Antonio—now’s your chance to watch some amazing cephalopods on the silver screen!
+Our short science film documentaries will be followed by a conversation with aquarist Jamie Shank from the San Antonio Aquarium and oceanographer Dr. Alberto Mestas-Nuñez from University of Texas, San Antonio as we explore the mysterious world of the deep through film, conversation, and lots of arms and tentacles.